-- The breast cancer incidence rate is higher in Polk County than the state and the United States. - The prostate cancer rate in Polk County is higher than the state, racial and ethnic disparities exist in Polk County. - The Age-Adjusted hospitalization rate due to diabetes has steadily increased since 2007. - There is a higher prevalence of Polk County residents who have high blood pressure compared to the state of Oregon.
+- The breast cancer incidence rate is higher in Polk County than the state. - The prostate cancer rate in Polk County is higher than the state, racial and ethnic disparities exist in Polk County. - The Age-Adjusted hospitalization rate due to diabetes has steadily increased since 2007.

 All Site Cancer Incidence Rate: Increased risk of cancer is associated with increased age, alcohol abuse, tobacco use or exposure to tobacco smoke, exposure to radiation, exposure to carcinogenic substances such as arsenic, benzene and asbestos in the environment, chronic inflammation due to infections, or abnormal immune reactions, exposure to hormones, immunosuppression, contraction of certain viruses, and obesity.
-Polk County residents of all groups (overall, male, female, White, Hispanic) except African American/Black are more likely to be diagnosed with cancer than Oregon and United States residents58.
+Polk County residents of all groups (overall, male, female, White, Hispanic) except African American/Black are more likely to be diagnosed with cancer than Oregon and United States residents.
 The total cancer incidence rate for Polk County is higher than that of the United States.

-Breast Cancer Incidence Rate: The Polk County breast cancer incidence rate is higher than the Oregon and United States rates 58.
+Breast Cancer Incidence Rate: The Polk County breast cancer incidence rate is higher than the Oregon and United States rates .